babarrett/g80-9009/breakoutbox-decoded.md

     * Full duplex, 2-wire (TX and RX) RS232 serial communications for keyboard
     * Half duplex, 1-wire (TX) RS232 serial communications for mouse.
 Although this is also labeled with "RX" that direction appears not to be used.
     * Inverted, 1-wire (TX) RS232 serial communications for simulating a Sun keyboard to a Sun workstation
-    * Inverted, 1-wire (TX) RS232 serial communications for simulating a Sun mouse to a Sun workstation
+    * Inverted, 1-wire (RX) RS232 serial communications for simulating a Sun mouse to a Sun workstation
-* The kbd handles all the "smarts" of routing the generated (kbd) and pass-through (
+* The kbd handles all the "smarts" of routing the generated (kbd) and pass-through (mouse) signals/

 Visual summary:
 ![Breakout visual summary](../master/images/breakout-decoded.png "Breakout visual summary")